cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 For analyses that employ a simultaneous fit across signal and control regions, it may be useful to mask one or more analysis regions, either when the likelihood is maximized (fit) or when the test statistic is computed.
 This can be done by using the options `--setParametersForFit` and `--setParametersForEval`, respectively.
 The former will set parameters *before* each fit, while the latter is used to set parameters *after* each fit, but before the NLL is evaluated.
 Note, of course, that if the parameter in the list is floating, it will still be floating in each fit.
 Therefore, it will not affect the results when using `--setParametersForFit`.

-A realistic example for a binned shape analysis performed in one signal region and two control samples can be found in this directory of the combine package [Datacards-shape-analysis-multiple-regions](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/tree/81x-root606/data/tutorials/rate_params).
+A realistic example for a binned shape analysis performed in one signal region and two control samples can be found in this directory of the <span style="font-variant:small-caps;">Combine</span> package [Datacards-shape-analysis-multiple-regions](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/tree/81x-root606/data/tutorials/rate_params).

-First of all, one needs to combine the individual datacards to build a single model, and to introduce the channel masking variables as follow:
+First of all, one needs to <span style="font-variant:small-caps;">Combine</span> the individual datacards to build a single model, and to introduce the channel masking variables as follow:

 ```sh
 combineCards.py signal_region.txt dimuon_control_region.txt singlemuon_control_region.txt > combined_card.txt